fedegonzaleznavarro/jquery-video-lightning/README.md

 ![alt text](http://musocrat.github.io/jquery-video-lightning/images/JqueryVideoLightningIcon45.png "jQuery Video Lightning Logo") jQuery Video Lightning [![Build Status](https://travis-ci.org/musocrat/jquery-video-lightning.png)](https://travis-ci.org/musocrat/jquery-video-lightning)
 ======================

+### This is an experimental branch, things may break, API may change, etc...

 Turn any element into a lightbox or popover link for Youtube and Vimeo videos.

 ### Table of Contents